pirjoelbrecht-mizzion/Lovable/ONE_YEAR_IMPORT_LIMITATION.md

 **User sees:**
 ```
-ℹ️ 245 activities excluded: older than 2 years
+ℹ️ 245 activities excluded: older than 1 year
-(cutoff: 2023-12-01) (oldest: 2009-08-28).
+(cutoff: 2024-12-02) (oldest: 2009-08-28).
-Only activities from the last 2 years are imported.
+Only activities from the last 1 year are imported.

 ✅ Imported 312 runs • 3,245.8 km total
 ```